OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/supported_tech/Using_WebDAV.md

     7. Click on "Next."
     8. Indicate your WebDAV link as Internet or network address.
     9. Click on "Next."
-    10. Now provide your OpenOlat user name or the stored email address and password.
+    10. Now provide your OpenOlat username or the stored email address and password.
     11. Click on "Finish."

 ??? abstract "Windows Vista"